isaqb-org/glossary/manuscript/3-terms-M-Z.md

 There exist several (!) valid and plausible definitions of the term _Software Architecture_.

-The following definition has been proposed by the [IEEE 1471](https://en.wikipedia.org/wiki/IEEE_1471) standard (and later adopted by ISO/IEC 42010):
+The following definition has been proposed by the [IEEE 1471](https://en.wikipedia.org/wiki/IEEE_1471) standard:

 A>Software Architecture: the fundamental organization of a system A>embodied in its components, their relationships to each A>other and to the environment and the principles guiding A>its design and evolution.

+The new standard ISO/IEC/IEEE 42010:2011 has adopted and revised the definition as follows:

+A>Architecture: (system) fundamental concepts or properties of a system A>in its environment embodied in its elements, relationships, and in A>the principles of its design and evolution.

 The key terms in this definition require some explanation: